 “Hush now.”
 Khazmine ran her fingers through the rat’s nest in Aranthus’s hair and ruffled his tangled locks to stop his tears.
 “You survived.
 That’s what matters.
 Never forget that, little one.”

-The dust-covered half-breed echoed those same words she’d heard before and derived a strange comfort from them again.
+The dust-covered half-breed echoed those same words she’d heard many years before and derived a strange comfort from them again.
 Her head filled anew with memories of the woman who’d told Khazmine that exact same thing so long ago, and she absentmindedly reached for Aranthus’s free hand to escort her back to his lean-to.

 Khazmine hadn’t thought anything of it at the time, but Aranthus tucked his own hand in hers, and felt the calloused skin against his palm.
 It was easily the most warmth he’d felt in ages.
 The tiny Outsider glanced up at the towering half-breed and tried to put a word to this experience.
 What was it that this elder outcast made him feel?